etijskens/et-micc2/tutorials/TutorialProject_et_dot_1.rst

     > python -m pip install et-stopwatch
     Requirement already satisfied: et-stopwatch in /Users/etijskens/.pyenv/versions/3.8.5/lib/python3.8/site-packages (1.0.5)
-    WARNING: You are using pip version 21.0.1; however, version 21.1.2 is available.
-    You should consider upgrading via the '/Users/etijskens/.pyenv/versions/3.8.5/bin/python -m pip install --upgrade pip' command.

 Although ``pip`` is complaining a bit about not being up to date, the installation is